 GATE Electrical Engineering (EE) Syllabus 2025

-GATE Electrical Engineering Syllabus: The GATE syllabus for Electrical Engineering provides an overview of the concepts and topics covered in the exam.
+GATE Electrical (EE) syllabus: The GATE syllabus for Electrical Engineering provides an overview of the concepts and topics covered in the exam.
 Students should be familiar with the entire syllabus and the GATE Exam marking scheme for Electrical Engineering.
 This will help you be better prepared for the exams and do well on them.

 Prepare for GATE Exam with Free GATE Mock Tests.

-The GATE Electrical Engineering Syllabus is divided into 10 sections:
+The GATE Electrical (EE) syllabus is divided into 10 sections:

 Section 1: Engineering Mathematics